-- The length of the relationship; - The nature of the relationship; - The frequency of interaction between the parties. - 4.
-Domestic Violence includes asserted violent misdemeanor and felony offenses committed: - a.
-By a current or former spouse or intimate partner of the victim; - b.
-By a person with whom the victim shares a child in common; - c.
-By a person who is cohabitating with, or has cohabitated with, the victim as a spouse or intimate partner; - d.
-By a person similarly situated to a spouse of the victim under the domestic or family violence laws of the jurisdiction in which the crime of violence occurred, or
+- The length of the relationship;

+- The nature of the relationship;

+- The frequency of interaction between the parties.

+Domestic Violence - includes asserted violent misdemeanor and felony offenses committed: -

+- By a current or former spouse or intimate partner of the victim; - o By a person with whom the victim shares a child in common; - By a person who is cohabitating with, or has cohabitated with, the victim as a spouse or intimate partner; - By a person similarly situated to a spouse of the victim under the domestic or family violence laws of the jurisdiction in which the crime of violence occurred; or - By any other person against an adult or youth victim who is protected from that person's acts under the domestic or family violence laws of the jurisdiction in which the crime of violence occurred.

-- e.
-By any other person against an adult or youth victim who is protected from that person's acts under the domestic or family violence laws of the jurisdiction in which the crime of violence occurred. - 5.
-Sexual Assault means an actual sexual contact with another person without that person's consent.
-Sexual assault includes, but is not limited to: - a.
-Involvement in any sexual contact when the victim is unable to consent. - b.
-Intentional and unwelcome contact with the breasts, buttock, groin or genitals or touching another with any of these body parts or coercing or forcing or attempting to coerce or force another to touch the perpetrator or themselves with or on any of these body parts. - c.
-Any touching of the sexual or other intimate parts of a person done for the purpose of gratifying sexual desire of either party or a third party. - d.
-Sexual intercourse has its ordinary meaning and occurs upon any penetration, however slight, without consent, including acts commonly referred to as "rape." - 6.
-Stalking means engaging in a course of conduct directed at a specific person that would cause a reasonable person to - a.
-Fear for the person's safety or the safety of others; or - b.
-Suffer substantial emotional distress.
-For the purpose of this definition - - Course of Conduct means two or more acts, including, but not limited to, acts in which the stalker directly, indirectly, or through third parties, by any action, method, device, or means, follows, monitors, observes, surveils, threatens, or communicates to or about a person, or interferes with a person's property. - Reasonable Person means reasonable person under similar circumstances and with similar identities to the victim. - Substantial Emotional Distress means significant mental suffering or anguish that may, but does not necessarily, require medical or other professional treatment or counseling. - Consent is an understandable exchange of affirmative words or actions, which indicate a willingness to participate in mutually agreed upon sexual activity.
+Stalking - means engaging in a course of conduct directed at a specific person that would cause a reasonable person to fear for the person's safety or the safety of others; or suffer substantial emotional distress.

+For the purpose of this definition -

+o Course of Conduct means two or more acts, including, but not limited to, acts in which the stalker directly, indirectly, or through third parties, by any action, method, device, or means,

+- follows, monitors, observes, surveils, threatens, or communicates to or about a person, or interferes with a person's property. - Reasonable Person means reasonable person under similar circumstances and with similar identities to the victim. - Substantial Emotional Distress means significant mental suffering or anguish that may, but does not necessarily, require medical or other professional treatment or counseling.

+Consent - is an understandable exchange of affirmative words or actions, which indicate a willingness to participate in mutually agreed upon sexual activity.
 Consent must be informed, freely and actively given.
 If coercion, intimidation, threats, or physical force are used there is no consent.

 There is no consent if a person is mentally or physically helpless in a manner the person cannot understand the fact of, or make a reasonable judgment as to the nature or harmfulness of the conduct, or extent of the sexual situation.
 This includes incapacitation due to mental disability, alcohol or drug consumption, or being asleep or unconscious.
 A person who knows or reasonably should have known another person is incapacitated may not engage in sexual activity with the person.

 There is no consent when there is force, expressed or implied, or use of duress or deception upon the victim which overcomes resistance.
 Forcible compulsion also means the threat of force, expressed or implied placing a person in fear of death or physical injury to herself, himself, or another person, or in fear they or another person may be kidnapped unless they consent to sexual activity.
 In the absence of mutually understandable words or actions, it is the responsibility of the initiator, or the person who wants to engage in the specific sexual activity to make sure that he/she has the consent from his/her partner(s).